ferchomuri/kruger/api/README.md

 # API NODE JS+EXPRESS+SWAGGER

 This is a basic server built with Node.js and Express.
 The server includes authentication routes and implements a simple CRUD functionality.
+We don't need a connection to a local database since we are using a free online service which is very convenient for the purpose of this project.

 ## Table of Contents